AgeingHippy/who-am-i/README.md

 # ToDo
-- use UTC and offset to calculate local time so that daya displayed correctly when using VPN
+- [x] use UTC and offset to calculate local time *according to ip address location* so that the date and timeOfDay-theme is displayed correctly when using VPN
-- Modify displayError() to display messages to the web page rather than console.log
+- [] Modify displayError() to display messages to the web page rather than console.log
-- Provide facility to specify IP address instead of detect user IP
+- [] Provide facility to specify IP address instead of detect user IP
-- Provide facility to resubmit individual timeOut requests and restart chain from there
+- [] Provide facility to resubmit individual timeOut requests and restart chain from there
-- Make data display prettier
+- [] Make data display prettier
-- Image of sun and moon in background for timeOfDay-theme instead of just colors
+- [] Image of sun and moon in background for timeOfDay-theme instead of just colors

 # Particular Issues Resolved
 - Encountered: `has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`